ramantehlan/FrontEnd-Boilerplate/README.md

 ## Usage

-To use this Boilerpate, make sure you have all the pre-requisites and your development environment is ready.
-After that you can
+To use this Boilerpate, make sure you have all the `pre-requisites` and your `development environment` is ready.
+After that you can read about the `file-structure`, which also explains about project struction and how things are working in background.
+Commands will tell you about the important `commands` you should know.

 ### Pre-Requisites
 List all the pre-requisites the system needs to develop this project.